South Sudan People's Defence Forces: 1983: Inception

-SPLA struggled for a united and secular Sudanese state.
+The SPLA struggled for a united and secular Sudanese state.
 Garang said the struggle of the South Sudanese was the same as that of marginalised groups in the north, such as the Nuba and Fur peoples.
-Until 1985, SPLA directed its public denouncements of the Sudanese government specifically at Sudanese President, Jaafar Nimeiry.
+Until 1985, the SPLA directed its public denouncements of the Sudanese government specifically at Sudanese President, Gaafar Nimeiry.
 During the years that followed, SPLA propaganda denounced the Khartoum government as a family affair that played on sectarian tensions.
-SPLA denounced the introduction of sharia law in September 1983.
+The SPLA denounced the introduction of Sharia law in September 1983.

 War in the 1980s

-In the village of Bilpam, the first full-fledged SPLA battalion graduated in 1984.
+The first fully-fledged SPLA battalion graduated in 1984 in the village of Bilpam.
 The name 'Bilpam' carried great symbolic importance for SPLA for years to come, as the epicentre of the uprising.
 After Bilpam, other SPLA training camps were established at Dimma, Bonga and Panyido.

 In the mid-1980s the SPLA armed struggle blocked development projects of the Sudanese government, such as the Bentiu Oil Fields.

-SPLA launched its first advance in Equatoria in 1985-1986.
-During this campaign, SPLA were confronted by a number of pro-government militias.
+The SPLA launched its first advance into Equatoria in 1985 and 1986.
+During this campaign, the SPLA were confronted by a number of pro-government militias.
 The conduct of SPLA forces was chaotic, with many atrocities against the civilian population.
 The SPLA drove out around 35,000 Ugandan refugees (who had settled in Equatoria since the early 1980s) back into Uganda.

-SPLA had a complicated relationship with Anyanya II.
-Anyanya II forces blocked the expansion of SPLA between 1984 and 1987, as Anyanya II attacked SPLA recruits heading for Ethiopia.
-Anyanya II also attacked civilians believed to be SPLA supporters.

-The conflict between Anyanya II and SPLA had a political dimension, as Anyanya II sought to build an independent South Sudanese state.
-SPLA tried to win over the leaders of Anyanya II.
-The Anyanya II commander Gordon Kong Chuol aligned with SPLA in late 1987.
-Other sectors of Anyanya II followed his example over the ensuing years, marginalizing the remainder of Anyanya II (allied with the Sudanese government).
+The SPLA had a complicated relationship with the Anyanya II, a fellow southern Sudanese rebel group.
+The Anyanya II forces blocked the expansion of the SPLA between 1984 and 1987, as Anyanya II attacked SPLA recruits heading for Ethiopia.
+The Anyanya II also attacked civilians believed to be SPLA supporters.
+The conflict between Anyanya II and SPLA had a political dimension, as Anyanya II sought to build an independent southern Sudanese state.
+The SPLA tried to win over the leaders of Anyanya II.
+The Anyanya II commander Gordon Kong Chuol aligned with The SPLA in late 1987.
+Other sectors of the Anyanya II followed his example over the ensuing years, marginalizing the remainder of the Anyanya II who were allied with the Sudanese government.

 Another force that confronted SPLA were the Murahaleen militias in northern Bahr el-Ghazal.
-Warfare between SPLA and Muraleheen began in 1987.
+Warfare between SPLA and Murahaleen began in 1987.
 By 1988 SPLA controlled most of the northern Bahr el-Ghazal.
 Unlike the Anyanya II, the Murahaleen had no political ambitions.

 In March 1986, the SPLA kidnapped a Norwegian aid worker of the Christian NGO Kirkens Nødhjelp (Norwegian Church Aid).
-Moorcroft writes that by this time, 'training, weapons, and discipline improved as the guerillas scored more and more victories.
+Moorcroft writes that by this time, 'training, weapons, and discipline improved as the guerillas won more and more victories.
 In November 1987 the guerillas captured the small town of Kurmak near the Ethiopian border.
 It was 450 miles from the capital, but the nearby dam provided most of Khartoum's electricity.'
-The government showed itself very nervous about containing the SPLA advance.

 Political openings

-SPLA boycotted the 1986 elections.
+The SPLA boycotted the 1986 Sudanese parliamentary election.
 In half of the constituencies of southern Sudan elections could not be held due to the SPLA boycott.